 It has been scientifically proven that during the REM phase, dogs recall their daily activities.
 Yes, just like we dream about that old friend whom we ran into yesterday, they probably dream about that long walk in the park, that tasty snack, or that dog they played with.
-Anything they have done during the day; it’s probably processed during sleep time.
+Anything they have done during the day is probably processed during sleep time.
 Cute, right?

 Scientists of the Massachusetts Institute of Technology have discovered that some animals also have the ability to dream.
-After running some tests over rat’s brains, they have discovered that the part of the brain that showed movement while playing and running in a maze, was the same part that showed movement during their sleep.
-This means that rats were using the same part of the brain for both things, so they were basically dreaming about mazes.
+After running some tests over rats’ brains, they have discovered that the part of the brain that showed movement while playing and running in a maze, was the same part that showed movement during their sleep.
+This means that rats were using the same part of the brain for both things, in real life and during sleep, so they were basically dreaming about mazes.

 Do dogs experience nightmares?